chevah/geck/content/generic.rst

 * `Errors` are top level exceptions that are not going to be handled internally by the package / library.

-* `Exceptions` normal exceptions, passed inside the package/library to signal various conditions.
+* `Exceptions` are normal exceptions, passed inside the package/library to signal various conditions.
 The public API for the package/library should not raise this kind of exceptions.

-Exceptions can take any format, and most of the time they can contain only a text with some details about the error.
+Exceptions can take any format, and most of the time they can contain only a piece of text with some details about the error.
 These exceptions are low level and should be raised in simple conditions.

-Errors should have an unique ID and a data attribute.
+Errors should have a unique ID and a data attribute.
 Each ID should be raised from a single place.
-The data attribute is a dictionary with key / values that make sense for the error.
+The data attribute is a dictionary with key / value pairs that makes sense of the error.

 Don't use the `assert` statement in code but rather raise an explicit error.
-`assert` statement optimization is useless as it was scientifically proven that some bugs only show up when a customer uses the machine and we want those exceptions to be raised in production and not be accidentally disabled.
+`assert` statement optimization is useless as it was scientifically proven that some bugs only show up when a customer uses the machine and we want those exceptions to be raised in production, not to be accidentally disabled.

 Don't raise `AssertionError` outside of the test code.
 Use `RuntimeError` or a more specific exception.

-The `AssertionError` should never be handled; be in production nor in testing code.
+The `AssertionError` should never be handled; neither in production nor in testing code.
 Using `self.assertRaises(AssertionError)` is a form of handling an exception.

 Don't raise `RuntimeError` outside of the production code.
-Use `AssertionError` when implementing doubles, stub or mock implementation to support the testing.
+Use `AssertionError` when implementing doubles, stub or mock implementations to support the testing.

 All raised assertions should have a descriptive message.